Cooladx/Rock_Papers_scissors/README.md

 ## Coming Soon

 - **Adding a score system for the player and the computer**
-- **Statistics of results at the end W/L and amount of times computer chose rock/paper/scissors**
+- **Statistics of results at the end W/L. Also includes amount of times you and the computer chose rock/paper/scissors**